Quantum wiretap channel with non-uniform random number and its exponent and equivocation rate of leaked information: Equivocation rate

 hold, the existence of a good code is guaranteed in the following way.

-\begin{thm}\Label{3-6-t} Assume that a random variable subject to the distribution $Q$ on $\{1, \ldots, L\}$ is available.
-There exists a code $\Phi$ for any integer $M$, and any probability distribution $p$ on $\cX$ such that the code $\Phi$ only uses the distribution $Q$ for mixing the input alphabet and
+\begin{thm}\Label{3-6-t} Assume that a random variable $L$ subject to the distribution $P_{L}$ on $\{1, \ldots, {\sL}\}$ is available for an auxiliary random number.
+There exists a code $\Phi$ with an encoder $\Gamma$ for any integer ${\sM}$, and any probability distribution $P_X$ on $\cX$ such that the encoder $\Gamma$ uses only the distribution $P_{L}$ for mixing the input alphabet and

-for $0 < s \le 1$, where $v$ is the number of eigenvalues of $W^E_p$. \end{thm}
+for $0 < s \le 1$, where $v$ is the number of eigenvalues of $W_{E} \circ P_X$. \end{thm}